Academics

 A full course load is not necessary for application to the program, and we appreciate that there are many reasons why applicants may have taken less than a full course load.
 Medical school is demanding and fast-paced; our committees need to be convinced that you can be successful with such a workload and the best way to illustrate that ability is via full course loads in your bachelor’s degree.
 If you complete your degree part-time, you will need to provide context around the reasons for such within your application.

 Possibly.
 If you completed courses at the diploma level that you have transferred to university program for equal credit, they should be included in your Yearly Progress calculations.
 Diploma courses must be officially transferred to a university by the student for them to be included in your academic calculations; courses that are eligible for transfer but not transferred are not counted.
-If you complete courses at the diploma level that cannot be transferred to a university institution, they should be omitted from your Yearly Progress calculations.
+If you complete courses at the diploma level that cannot be transferred to a university institution, do not include them in Yearly Progress calculations.

 Degrees that can be completed in less than 4 years via the completion of a prerequisite diploma program first (for example Bachelor of Applied Health in Paramedicine at UPEI) are permitted.
 Grades in diploma programs will be counted; however, the Interview and Admissions Committee will focus on university grades when reviewing your application.